-12 Epic Workflow
+15 Epic Workflow

-The Epic Workflow is presented in Figure 4.
+The Epic Workflow is presented in Figure 5.
 Epics represent significant development activities, typically broken down in sub-features.
 An Epic parent ticket represents the whole effort, while child tickets are created for each sub-feature.
-The workflow described in this section relate to the Epic, while sub-features follow the Feature Workflow.
+The workflow described in this section relate to the Epic, while sub-features follow the Feature Workflow (to avoid confusion, these are other workflow entities mentioned in this document, not JIRA "sub-tasks").

-Figure 4: Epic Workflow.
+Figure 5: Epic Workflow.